IAGMTech/IAGMTech/README.md

 - 👋 Hi, I’m @IAGMTech
 - 👀 I’m interested in Apps to be used in Power Systems and simulations soft
-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently learning PHP and Deep learning.
--

 <!---